KMahoney/kmahoney.github.io/_posts/2015-01-26-haskell-io.markdown

 lookup :: String -> Maybe String
 {% endhighlight %}

-We don't specify the dictionary with this function, we just assume it's in the environment somewhere for simplicity.
+We don't specify the dictionary as an argument, we just assume the function has its own built in dictionary for simplicity.

 `Maybe a` is a type with two potential values: it's either `Nothing` or `Just a`, where `a` is a type we haven't specified.
 In this example